binary-signal/mass-apk-installer/README.md

 0x4: Change Log

+v 2.0 New features

+	New version of mass-apk-installer comes with support for osx operating system.Also the command line argumenes are 	  parsed with a new way.
+Now applicatiion can install apk to android devices and make back of apks from android               devices.
+Backup can be exported to single folder or zip into archives.
+Archives can also be encrypted with AES if     	   user wants to.

 v 1.5 Code maintenance
 	  Fixed a bug when trying to create a directory already existed returned errors Added some new future's overide the adb check state and refactored the dummy install process for apk's